 - You may not have the expertise to manage a Cloud environment.
 That said, there’s also the issue of staff expertise.
 If you want to do all of the “cool stuff” in the Cloud and make use of all of the great features that are available, this requires a very different level of expertise than just running VMware in your server room.When you’re running an on-prem system you usually have different teams of people managing the security, network, storage, servers and databases.
 In other words, in the physical world you may have many people running the environment, each of whom is a subject matter expert in their narrow area.
 In contrast, when you’re managing a Cloud environment you usually have just one person handling all of that.
 So to effectively manage the environment in-house you need one person who has all of these skills.
 Of course, another option here is to work with a company like Coyote Creek; our Cloud Services division can manage your entire Cloud environment for you.

 Want to learn more about running Data Center?

-On May 22 Coyote Creek will be presenting a free live webinar on “How to Run Atlassian Data Center Products on Azure.”
+Watch our free recorded webinar on “How to Run Atlassian Data Center Products on Azure.”
 Attendees will learn about the details of Data Center, data migration considerations, and issues surrounding running Data Center on Azure.
 Then we’ll see how it all comes together by taking a close look at a client use case where we implemented Confluence Data Center in Azure.